tooknox/seagate-business-nas-lcd/README.md

 intended to stay as the board-specific hardware layer while the menu remains a normal, readable shell script.

-The protocol and menu are versioned separately so the UI can evolve without changing the hardware interface.
+The protocol and the menu are are independent so the UI can be changed without changing the hardware interface.
+You can even write it in python if you so desire.